 Strategic grant workshops

-- Beyond CIHR Project and Foundation (November 1, 12-1:30 pm): Faculty members at all career stages are invited to an information session and discussion on SPARC-supported health research funding opportunities beyond CIHR Project and Foundation Grants.
+- Beyond CIHR Project and Foundation: Faculty members at all career stages are invited to an information session and discussion on SPARC-supported health research funding opportunities beyond CIHR Project and Foundation Grants.
 Topics covered will include other CIHR calls (e.g., Catalyst), health charities (e.g., Heart & Stroke Foundation), and international opportunities such as the US Department of Defense (DoD), National Institutes of Health (NIH), and the Patient Centered Outcomes Research Institute (PCORI).
-Registration is currently closed for this event.
-This workshop will be held again in late 2017/early 2018.
+This information session is held periodically.
+Please check the SPARC webpage or SPARC Connects (monthly newsletter) for updates about upcoming sessions.

 Online Resources for Strategic Grants (CWL required)